 Our teachers are experienced in teaching young children and believe that, while bones and muscles are still developing, it is important not to push their bodies beyond their physical limits – which could result in injuries now or later in life.
-Instead, Kindy Dance Time focuses on the many foundations of dance such as learning to balance and transferring weight from one leg to another, to jump quickly or move slowly.
+Instead, Kindy Dance Time focuses on the many foundations of dance, such as learning to balance and transfer weight from one leg to another, jump quickly, or move slowly.
 We extend their spatial awareness by encouraging them to move across the room in different directions and heights, or travel around the room in different group formations.
-Our programme also focuses on developing strong fine and gross motor skills.
-And of course we aim to broaden their musical appreciation.
-All of this is wrapped up in fun, age related and engaging themes which capture the children’s imagination.
+Our program also focuses on developing strong fine and gross motor skills.
+And of course, we aim to broaden their musical appreciation.
+All of this is wrapped up in fun, age-related and engaging themes that capture the children’s imagination.

 We believe the greatest skill a professional dancer brings to the stage is his or her interpretation of the music.
 Whether performing Romeo and Juliet for an audience of thousands or busking as a tapper for passers-by, a dancer is a person who truly feels and responds to the music, and then uses their body to express their own interpretation.